[RndTbl] Desperate plea for help

 > my part, the SCSI drives got rearranged.
 Now the HP 6400 RAID

-> controller complains that an "unsupported drive rearrangement has
+> controller complains that an "unsupported drive rearrangement has been

 > Suggestions, aside from "use software RAID next time"?